xoeye/purify/README.md

     return tree
 ```

-Could be replaced with the equally pure and less expensive (depending on the size of the Tree):
+Could be replaced with the equally pure, and less copy-expensive:

 ```
 @purify